McDonald's of Greater North Texas Restaurants to Hire Thousands across Dallas-Ft. Worth and Tyler Area

 - HACER® National Scholarship: Expanded the McDonald's HACER® National Scholarship from five to 30 winners, providing more Hispanic students the opportunity to obtain a college degree.
 Scholarship applicants have the opportunity to directly receive up to $100,000 to help finance their tuition.

-- Thurgood Marshall Scholarship Fund (TMCF): Partnered with the Thurgood Marshall Scholarship Fund to support students attending one of the 47 publicly-supported Historically Black Colleges and Universities (HBCUs) and Predominantly Black Institutions (PBIs) within the TMCF member-school network offer six merit scholarships of $10,000 for the 2019-2020 academic year, which can be applied to verifiable costs associated with average tuition and usual fees.
+- Thurgood Marshall Scholarship Fund (TMCF): Partnered with the Thurgood Marshall Scholarship Fund to support students attending one of the 47 publicly-supported Historically Black Colleges and Universities (HBCUs) and Predominantly Black Institutions (PBIs) within the TMCF member-school network offering six merit scholarships of $10,000 for the 2019-2020 academic year, which can be applied to verifiable costs associated with average tuition and usual fees.

 Job seekers can visit McDonalds.com/careers to learn more and apply to a restaurant near them.